sakshambharadwaj3/peddleStart-main/README.md

 ### Setup

-To set up the project locally, follow these steps:
+To set up the project locally on Windows, follow these steps:

 1. Clone the repository: